Salkantay Trek diary – Part 3: My new family Pachacutec or the first day of the trek

 Ramiro used this time to tell us that there were another 3 hours to the night camp at Soray Pampa, and that this last section would be easy to walk because the rest of the way would remain flat.

-A bit rested, we took our rucksacks and started to continue our hike.
+A bit rested, we took our rucksacks and started to continue hiking to Machu Picchu.
 But although the way was indeed flat, after 15 minutes, our family Pachacuted started to stretch again which was not surprising.
 After the previous exertions, it was pretty difficult to hike in such altitudes even on a flat way.
 About 1 hour before we reached Soray Pampa we noticed that the weather became windy, more cold, and it started to drizzle.

 Ramiro, who still seemed to be fresh as at morning, stopped from time to time to watch for the laggards.
 Finally, we reached the night camp and with this the altitude about 3700 m above the sea level.
 We saw a big tent there the crew already set up.
 There was also a small kiosk like at the lunch camp and a tiny toilet made of concrete.